Change of Seasons

 On the equinox, day and night are roughly equal in terms of length, changing a bit depending where you live.
 The autumnal equinox marks the beginning of Fall in the Northern Hemisphere and Spring in the Southern Hemisphere.
 The Northern Hemisphere gradually receives less of the sun’s rays over time and also experiences less daylight hours.
 This ends with the December solstice, when days start to grow longer and nights shorter.

 Climatologists usually use full months to represent the seasons.
 Climate scientists and meteorologists created this definition to make it easier to keep records of the weather, since the start of each meteorological season doesn’t change from year to year.
 Winter is considered December, January, and February; spring is March through May; summer is June through August; fall or autumn is September through November.
-Here in Lee County the warmest Autumnal Equinox was recorded on September 23, 1970, with a max temp of 91°F, and minimum of 69°F. The coldest was recorded on September 23, 1963, with a max of 67°F, and minimum of 38°F. You can find all kinds of interesting information about NC weather patterns at the North Carolina Climate Office.
+Here in Lee County the warmest Autumnal Equinox was recorded on September 23, 1970, with a max temp of 91°F, and minimum of 69°F. The coldest was recorded on September 23, 1963, with a max of 67°F, and minimum of 38°F.

 As temperatures cool off a bit, the early morning hours can bring peace and satisfaction getting your fingernails dirty.
 Herb gardening does double duty at our house.
 Spice and fragrance in the kitchen and rejuvenation in and from the garden.